benfox1216/enigma/README.md

 ```

 Enter the command `cd enigma`

+Open the directory in your favorite text editor.

 Make sure Ruby 2.5.7 is installed.
 Install Bundler, then run it to install the remaining gems in the gemfile: